 The lake itself draws plenty of visitors in the summer, but its deep blue color looks beautiful against the white, snowy backdrop in Lake Tahoe in winter.

-Head down to one of the public shores and walk around where people normally sunbathe in the summer.
+Head down to one of the public shores and walk around where people usually sunbathe in the summer.
 All the piers were covered with snow when I was there, and there were even a few visible snowmen.
-This is one of the best Lake Tahoe kid friendly activities in winter.
+This is one of the best Lake Tahoe kid-friendly activities in winter.

 5. Go Up to Lookout Platform